PV Solar Panel FAQs

 - Solar Evaluation of your Home.
 Schedule your phone or in person appointment through our website.
 Our Solar Site Assessment specialists will ask you a few simple questions and survey your home (via satellite roof evaluation) – to evaluate your home’s solar potential.
 Based on your Solar Site Assessment and your financial goals our team will determine which solar financing options and esign make the most sense for you.

-- Solar Design, Permitting and Installation.
+- Solar Design, Permitting and Solar Installation.
 Once you feel comfortable with the solar program designed for you, we'll handle all of the permitting to install the solar panel system – typically installing your system in just one day!

 - Utility Approval (PTO) and Activation.
 Once permission to operate is received from your utility provider, your solar energy system can be turned on to power your home – saving your family money while saving the environment.